Dawnliving/kubernetes-guide/README.md

 	kubeadm config images pull

-Modify the hostname so that kubernetes can access into nodes by hostname.
+Modify the hostname so that kubernetes can access into nodes by hostname.（**all nodes needed to be done**）

 	nano /etc/hosts